ErDashrath/EchoLearn/DEPLOYMENT.md

-# EchoLearn - AI English Tutor
+# Mindscribe - AI English Tutor

 A modern React application built with TypeScript, Vite, and WebLLM for running AI language models locally in the browser.